Type 1 Diabetes: Causes, Symptoms, and Diagnosis

 Ketones are created when fat is broken down, and if your body can longer process glucose, it will turn to breaking down fat for energy.
 High levels of ketones are dangerous, and some people with type 1 diabetes have high levels when they are first diagnosed.

 Often, additional special tests are done to confirm that in fact there are antibodies against your pancreas or the beta cells (the cells that produce insulin) present in your body.
 Your doctor will determine if you need to have these tests done when you are diagnosed with diabetes type 1.

 What Happens After a Type 1 Diabetes Diagnosis

-Once you—or your child—is diagnosed with type 1 diabetes, treatment can begin to help regulate blood glucose levels.
+Once you—or your child—is diagnosed with type 1 diabetes, treatment with insulin can begin to help regulate blood glucose levels.
 You will have a diabetes treatment team that will help you make the transition to this new world of type 1 diabetes.